Love: four letters, so many meanings.

 8. Love Is the Only Thing Stronger Than Fear

 Sounds like a cliche, but it’s the biggest and most important lesson I’ve learned from my love life.
-Here’s why: every time you run for the hills in the middle of an argument with your partner or the contrary: fear to be on your own for a while they process things, you’re afraid to (or don’t know how to) communicate your feelings.
+Here’s why: every time you run for the hills in the middle of an argument with your partner or the contrary: fear being on your own while they’re processing things, you’re afraid to (or don’t know how to) communicate your feelings.